 These are the call numbers for alarm messages such as the following, (put the numbers of the intended recipients in place of these examples).
-Each number has to contain at least 7 digits, preferably 11 digits including the 1 before the area code as shown in the example list below.
+Although you may use 7 digit phone numbers, it is recommended that you use complete numbers with country and area code, preferably 11 digits including the prefix such as 1 before the area code as shown in the example list below.
 Some systems require all 11 digits to make a proper call.
 Do not use any other characters than numbers.
 Any other characters will be ignored.
 Also, it is necessary to put a carriage return<ENTER> at the end of each number.
 The best way to do this is to put an end statement at the end of the file as shown.
 If you don't, it will not send the last phone number.
 It is recommended to keep your call list under six call numbers, although you can use up to eighteen.